django/code-of-conduct/enforcement.md

 ## Resolutions

 The working group must agree on a resolution by consensus.
-If the working group cannot reach consensus within a reasonable timeframe, the working group will turn the matter over to the board for resolution.
+Where consensus cannot be reached, decisions may be made by a two-thirds majority vote of working group members without a conflict of interest.
+If the working group cannot reach consensus or a sufficient majority within a reasonable timeframe, the working group will turn the matter over to the board for resolution.

 ### Enforcement Ladder